2001 National League Championship Series

-The 2001 National League Championship Series (NLCS) saw the Arizona Diamondbacks defeat the Atlanta Braves in five games to win the National League pennant in the franchise's fourth year of existence.
+The 2001 National League Championship Series (NLCS) was a semifinal series in Major League Baseball’s 2001 postseason which saw the second-seeded Arizona Diamondbacks defeat the third-seeded Atlanta Braves in five games to win the National League pennant in the franchise's fourth year of existence.
 The Diamondbacks went on to defeat the New York Yankees in seven games to win the World Series.

 Background

-The Diamondbacks won their division with a 92–70 record.
-The strength of their team was clearly the pitching duo of Randy Johnson and Curt Schilling.
+The Diamondbacks won their division with a 92–70 record, which was good enough for the second seed in the National League.
+One strength of their team was the pitching duo of Randy Johnson and Curt Schilling, who led the team in wins above replacement.
 The primary weapon for Arizona on offense was Luis Gonzalez, who belted 57 home runs during the season.
-The Diamondbacks had outlasted the St. Louis Cardinals in the NLDS to reach their first NLCS.
+The Diamondbacks had outlasted the wild card St. Louis Cardinals in the NLDS to reach their first NLCS.

 The Atlanta Braves won their tenth straight division title, but it had not been by a wide margin in 2001.
-They struggled to an 88–74 record, their worst since 1990.
+They struggled to an 88–74 record, their worst since 1990, and were the third seed in the National League.
 Greg Maddux had another big season for the Braves, winning 17 games.
 Chipper Jones was the leader of the Atlanta offense, batting .330 during the season to go along with his 38 home runs.
-After their embarrassing defeat to the St. Louis Cardinals in the 2000 NLDS, the underdog Braves blitzed the Houston Astros in the 2001 NLDS, sweeping them in three games.
+After their embarrassing defeat to the St. Louis Cardinals in the 2000 NLDS, the underdog Braves blitzed the top-seeded Houston Astros in the 2001 NLDS, sweeping them in three games.